csruiliu/ColDB/README.md

 | Test 35 |  |

 ---
-Note that this project originates from Stratos Idreos’s CS165 course at Harvard.
+Note that this project originates from Stratos Idreos's CS165 course at Harvard.
 He and his TAs have put a tremendous amount of effort into making this project.
 Some of the documentation has been updated to reflect our course number, but you may see references to 165.